This page will be updated regularly as we continue to monitor the situation with COVID-19. Last Updated: November 12, 2021.

 - Groups wishing to meet inside or outside the fellowship must email the UUFF Office Administrator for approval at least one week in advance.

-- All group meeting participants for indoor activities need to maintain physical distancing of three (3) feet or more other than when temporarily walking in the hallway or otherwise transitioning between activities.
+- All group meeting participants for indoor activities need to wear masks and maintain physical distancing of 6 feet.

-- Groups may meet in the smaller rooms if physical distancing requirements can be maintained, although groups larger than 4 participants are still recommended to meet in the sanctuary space.
+- Groups may meet in the smaller rooms if physical distancing requirements can be maintained although groups larger than 4 participants are still recommended to meet in the main hall.

 - Any UUFF Group meeting at a non-UUFF location is recommended to adhere to these same policies for indoor events.